 First, discretion is necessary to determine whether an individual employee is eligible for severance pay and whether severance pay must be paid at all under the amended NJ WARN Act.
 This is because the amended law exempts employees who are terminated for misconduct, retire, or voluntarily resign from the severance pay requirement.
-It also exempts terminations of "seasonal employees" and employees who are involuntarily terminated without cause, but offered "the same employment or a position with equivalent status" within 50 miles of their previous work establishment and within New Jersey.
+It also exempts terminations of "seasonal employees" and employees who are involuntarily terminated without cause, but are offered "the same employment or a position with equivalent status" within 50 miles of their previous work establishment and within New Jersey.
 N.J.
 Stat.
 Ann. § 34:21-1.

-Entire lawsuits have been litigated under ERISA about whether an employee's termination of employment was voluntary or involuntary, whether the termination was for cause or not, or whether a "similar job" was offered after an involuntary termination.
+Entire lawsuits have been litigated under ERISA about whether an employee's termination of employment was voluntary or involuntary, whether the termination was for cause, i.e., due to misconduct, or not, whether a period of employment was "seasonal," or whether a "similar job" was offered after an involuntary termination.
 See, e.g., Darlin, 93 F. Supp.
 2d at 601 (holding that a severance plan was governed by ERISA because "plan eligibility is restricted to employees who 'are terminated (or constructively terminated) without cause'-a standard involving the use of subjective discretion by the plan administrator," in a dispute over whether the plaintiff was entitled to severance benefits); Fresolone v.
 Fiserv, Inc., No. 12-3312, 2013 WL 135111, at 1 (D.N.J.
 Jan.
 9, 2013) (denying motion to dismiss in a case where plaintiff brought a claim under ERISA for severance benefits that hinged on whether he was terminated for cause); Mallon v.
 Tr.
 Co. of N.J.
 Severance Pay Plan, 282 F. App'x 991, 996 (3d Cir.
 2008) (upholding plan administrator's determination that employee's alleged constructive discharge was not an "involuntary discharge" under the plan, but noting the plaintiffs could have claimed benefits if they refused the newly merged company's offer of employment); Otero Carrasquillo v.
 Pharmacia Corp., 466 F.3d 13, 16 (1st Cir.
 2006) (assessing whether a rejected offer of employment was for a "comparable position"); Yochum v.
 Barnett Banks, Inc. Severance Pay Plan, 234 F.3d 541, 545-47 (11th Cir.
-2000) (determining whether a rejected written offer of employment was "comparable employment" under the terms of a severance plan).
+2000) (determining whether a rejected written offer of employment was "comparable employment" under the terms of a severance plan); Ossey v.
+ABT Elecs., Inc., No. 97-1319, 1999 WL 202911, at 5 (N.D.
+Ill.
+Mar.
+31, 1999) (determining whether certain plaintiffs were "regular, full-time employees" eligible for severance benefits or "seasonal" employees who are not eligible for such benefits).